socsieng/capture-proxy/readme.md

 * It will handle basic web page requests however static resource references are still a problem
 * Cookie management
 * Redirects
+* Binary data - don't currently know how to handle binary data when it comes to replaying requests

 ## TODO